massalabs/as/README.md

 ## Install

-Packages are independant you can choose to install what you need
+Packages are independent you can choose to install what you need

 ```sh
 npm i --save-dev @massalabs/as-types